MoshiurRahmanAdib/Numsay/README.md

 ```

 ## Usage

-> ⚠️ Numsay requires Java 17 or newer.
->
+> [!NOTE]
-> You can download it here: https://www.oracle.com/java/technologies/downloads/
+> Numsay requires Java 17 or newer.
+You can download it here: https://www.oracle.com/java/technologies/downloads/

 Go to the [releases](https://github.com/MoshiurRahmanAdib/Numsay/releases) page and download the latest JAR, or EXE if you're on Windows if you want.